2017 Directors Announced!

 For more about In The Heights, click here.

-ASGT is thrilled to welcome four new people to the Board of Directors!
+ASGT is thrilled to welcome five new people to the Board of Directors!
 On October 18th, 2016 the following individuals were elected to serve two-year terms:

 - Ashley Gladden, Public Relations Director;